chouqin/weibo-crawler/README.md

 ##Weibo Crawler

 this is a weibo crawler to crawl weibo user's info and relationship, I only need these information for my project.
+This repository is inspired by [chineking](https://bitbucket.org/chineking/weibocrawler/wiki/Home).

 ###To use this repository